TradeTrust/documentation/docs/document-creator/config-file.md

 _Note: please ensure that this document storage endpoint has a path `"/storage/queue"` that will return the queue number for storing your document in the document storage endpoint._

-For the convenience of developers, we provide the below document storage endpoints for the Ropsten and Rinkeby testnets.
+For the convenience of developers, we provide the below document storage endpoints for the Ropsten testnets.

 #### Ropsten document storage endpoint